DavePars/CalcPiUsingCollidingObjects/README.md

 Do with this file as you please.

+This code calculates a value for Pi (3.14..) by bouncing blocks together against a solid barrier.

+See links below for an explianation of why this works.

 Initial values for velocity, mass etc. were chosen as per information below and it worked first time !

 I developed this on MacBook Air M3 .. since it uses the pymunk physics engine, your result may vary depending on CPU/GPU, processing speed etc. but it should work.